srfoster/ai-is-here/README.md

       - Make sure you can't transfer more credits than you have
       - Make sure you can't take more credits than the child has

+  - Optimizations
+    - Make streaming faster?
+Decrementing credits in the streaming loop could be made faster...
+(Dec at end, and just allow some negative -- or stop at zero...)

   - SECURITY
     * Use transaction to make sure you can't give more credits than you have...
 (2 requests in quick succession??)